 Afton State Park Hiking Club Trail: Hiking Near St. Paul

 The secret is out!
-What was once dubbed as the best-kept secret, Afton State Park’s proximity to St Paul has become a favorite for hikers, trail runners, fishers and campers.
+What was once a best-kept secret, Afton State Park’s proximity to St. Paul has become a favorite for hikers, trail runners, anglers, and campers.

-Access to most of the fun amenities like Camping, fishing, and swimming are all done by hike.
-Silly me, I thought it might deter a few people from going.
-But really it attracted a whole new group of people.
-The outdoor enthusiasts who love to hike near St. Paul.
+Access to most of the fun amenities like camping, fishing, and swimming is by hike.
+You’d think it might deter a few people.
+Instead, it attracts outdoor enthusiasts who love hiking near St. Paul.

 Afton State Park

-Afton State Park is located on the eastern border of Minnesota close to the Twin Cities and offers visitors a scenic natural retreat with over 20 miles of hiking, snowshoeing, and cross-country skiing trails.
+Afton State Park sits on the eastern border of Minnesota near the Twin Cities and offers over 20 miles of hiking, snowshoeing, and cross-country skiing trails.

-The park has several picturesque valleys, rolling hills, and stunning views of the St. Croix River Valley.
-Afton State Park also offers amenities such as camping, picnic areas, and a visitor center with educational exhibits about the park’s wildlife and natural history.
+The park has picturesque valleys, rolling hills, and stunning views of the St. Croix River Valley.
+Amenities include hike-in camping, picnic areas, and a visitor center with educational exhibits about the park’s wildlife and natural history.

-The park is a great location for outdoor enthusiasts who enjoy hiking, snowshoeing, cross-country skiing, and nature photography.
+It’s a great spot for hiking, snowshoeing, cross-country skiing, birding, and nature photography.

 Hiking Trails at Afton State Park

-Some of the most popular trails in Afton State Park include the Prairie Loop Trail, the South River Trail, and the Deer Valley Loop Trail.
+Popular routes include the Prairie Loop Trail, South River Trail, and Deer Valley Loop.

 Afton State Park Hiking Club Trail